hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

 ```

 ```
-┌ Warning: Scenario ":multiple_15" has no measurements.
+┌ Info: Scenario ":multiple_15" has no measurements.
 It will be excluded from fitting.
 └ @ HetaSimulator y:\HetaSimulator.jl\src\fit.jl:77
 FitResult with status :XTOL_REACHED
    Status: XTOL_REACHED